Time to

 Consider that this may be the first time this person shares this, which can be overwhelming.
 Do not judge or take anything personally.
 They might not want to look for solutions right now.
 Just reassure them that help is there and openly listen to their feelings.

-To learn more about open conversations, supporting other and looking after yourself when doing so read our ‘supporting others with their mental health’ resource.
+To learn more about open conversations, supporting others and looking after yourself when doing so, read our ‘supporting others with their mental health’ and ‘talking about your mental health’ resources.

 support